deco3500-2017/assigned-null/README.md

 ### 2.2 Features
-* Profile: user creates a profile, specifying courses they are taking.
-Campus they are on.
+* Profile: user creates a profile, specifying courses they are taking and the campus they are on.
-* A Student can start a study group by advertising their location and specifying what topic or area they wish to study and the duration.
+* A Student can start a study group by displaying their location and specifying what topic or area they wish to study and the duration.
 * Students are then able to search for groups by filtering on topic/subject area and enter that study group
-* Chat: chat feature lets students get more information about the study group before they join it to see if it is compatible with their timeline and the kind of study they wish to do.
+* Chat: The chat feature lets students get more information about the study group before they join it to see if it is compatible with their timeline and the kind of study they wish to do.
 I.e Place, Timing, Content
-* Navigation: Through GPS to help students find their study group
+* Navigation: Utilizes GPS geolocation to help students find their study group.
 * Notification: students can opt in to being notified when a study group for a course they are taking is available.
 * Security: communicate with universities so that students can only connect through active uni emails.
 Enables a sense of security for students as they know that only other university students are using the app.
 Also enables us to provide filtering features based on course codes.